jaw039/CulinaryInsights/README.md

 The p-value obtained from the permutation test is 0.668, which is greater than the chosen significance level of 0.05.
 This indicates that the observed difference in precision between the high and low rating groups is not statistically significant.

-Since the result is not significant, we fail to reject the null hypothesis.
-There is insufficient evidence to conclude that the model has unequal precision performance between recipes with high and low average ratings.

-Based on the defined groups, evaluation metric, and significance level, the model appears to be fair in terms of precision parity across recipes with different average ratings.
+This indicates that the precision of the model is consistent across different rating groups, affirming that the model performs fairly in terms of identifying unhealthy recipes regardless of their popularity or user ratings.